 Moulin de la Galette

-The inspiration for the painting was one of the Parisians favorite restaurants, located in the heart of Montmartre.
-At that time the area was still rural and the Debray family who run the windmill started to made brown bread called galette.
+The inspiration for the painting above was one of the favourite restaurants in Paris during the time of the Impressionists.
+The Debray family, running a windmill at Montmartre, started making a brown bread called galette.
+It eventually gave the name to the place – Moulin de la Galette.
 They were selling it with a glass of goat milk.
-It soon started to be very popular among the Parisians who liked to come to the countryside, enjoy homemade food, fresh air and a beautiful view to Paris from the hill of Montmartre.
+It soon became trendy among the Parisians who enjoyed visiting the countryside and loved homemade food, fresh air and a beautiful view of Paris from the Montmartre hill.

 We rushed off into the countryside to celebrate the joy of not having to listen to any more talk about politics.

-Just across the Seine River is the other place that shouldn’t be missed.
-Although it has a great collection of Impressionists and other modern painters, its gem are two rooms dedicated to probably the most important among them – Claude Monet.
+Just across the Seine River is another place that shouldn’t be missed if you’re interested in Impressionist paintings in Paris.
+Although the museum has an excellent collection of Impressionists and other modern painters, its gems are two rooms dedicated to the most famous among them, Claude Monet.

-In two oval rooms eight large Monet’s canvases showing his favorite subject from the last years – waterlilies, are displayed.
-While standing in the room you have a feeling like you stepped in his beautiful garden in Giverny.
-You can take a close look of every single brush stroke on them or you can just sit in the middle of the room and admire to the paintings.
+In two oval galleries, eight large Monet canvases show one of his favourite subjects – waterlilies.
+While standing in the middle of those rooms, you feel like you stepped into his beautiful garden in Giverny.
+You can look closely at every brush stroke on paintings or just sit in the middle of the room and admire the paintings.

-It is my favorite museum and has one of the best painting displays I’ve ever seen.
-You can take a virtual walk through the rooms here.
+It is one of my favourite museums and home to one of the best painting displays I’ve ever seen.
+On this link, you can take a virtual walk through Monet’s galleries at Musée Orangerie.

 Musée Marmottan Monet

-The place where some of the last paintings by Claude Monet were made is Giverny.
-Located just outside the Paris, his beloved garden is a place where he spent last years of his life.
-In look for the new motifs, he planted his own garden and made his own setting for the paintings.
-Waterlilies became his trademark, he was almost obsessed with them.
-The garden looks almost the same today, giving you the perfect opportunity to step into Monet’s world and understand his fascination with light and colors.
+Claude Monet lived in Giverny between 1883 and 1926.
+It’s where he made most of his paintings.
+Located just outside of Paris, his beloved garden is where he painted his famous waterlilies.
+After moving there, Monet planted his own garden, making a setting for the theme he would paint for decades.
+Waterlilies became his trademark.
+The garden looks almost the same today, giving you the perfect opportunity to enter Monet’s world and understand his fascination with light and colours.

-After spending some time in Paris it’s easy to understand why it was a place where the new modern art was born.
+After spending some time in Paris, it’s easy to understand why it was a place where modern art was born.
 It was and still is the city of art and inspiration.
-And, after I walked through the streets Impressionists walked and saw some of their paintings, I love them even more!
+After I walked into the Impressionists’ footsteps in Paris, I appreciated their artworks even more!